-Augsburg College has been nationally recognized for welcoming and supporting a wide range of students, both locally and abroad.
+Augsburg has been nationally recognized for welcoming and supporting a wide range of students, both locally and abroad.
 The following awards are a testament to our commitment to service, accessibility, academic excellence, diversity and inclusion, and radical hospitality.

 Gilman International Scholarship Awards